catherinepope/papermod/content/workshops/resources/what-to-include-in-your-academic-linkedin-profile.md

 In the good old days, LinkedIn was just for the corporate world.
 Increasingly, though, it's becoming an essential part of your academic web presence.
 Publishers, funders, employers, collaborators, and participants all expect to find your profile.
 Given its commercial emphasis, how can you make LinkedIn serve your research interests?
 In this guide, I'll walk you through the main sections of a LinkedIn profile and suggest how you can use it to your best advantage.

 Before we start, it's important to emphasise that there's no "right way" to use LinkedIn.
 And how you use it depends on what you're trying to achieve: find employment, recruit researchers, increase the visibility of your research.
 Although you might have several aims, it's best to make _one_ your priority - that way, it's easier to measure whether you've been successful.
+Think about [who's in your network](../how-to-build-your-academic-network-on-linkedin/) and what they want to see.

 Keep that priority in mind when you're planning the sections below.